 Cape Spin tackles the root causes of society’s inability to produce a large-scale solution to the global energy crisis it created, framing the events of the Cape Wind project as a microcosm of America’s struggle toward sustainability and energy independence.
-Cape Spin is available to begin screening in the Fall of 2012.
-Contact their film team to set up a community screening; contact email@example.com for more details.
-Stay connected with the film by liking it on Facebook.
+Sign up to host a screening of Cape Spin here.

 Deep in the Appalachian mountains of eastern Kentucky, Beverly May and Terry Ratliff find themselves at the center of a contentious community battle over a proposed mountaintop removal coal mine.
-Purchase the film and download screening toolkits here.
+Sign up to host a screening, purchase the film and download screening toolkits here.

 Dirty Business: "Clean Coal" and the Battle for Our Energy Future is a 90-minute documentary produced by the Center for Investigative Reporting that aims to give a full accounting of the true cost of our dependence on coal for electricity in the age of climate change and highlights communities that are integrating renewable energy projects across the country.
-Purchase the film and download community screening toolkits here.
+Sign up to host a screening, purchase the film and download community screening toolkits here.

 When filmmaker Josh Fox is asked to lease his land for drilling, he embarks on a cross-country odyssey uncovering a trail of secrets, lies and contamination.
-Purchase the film and download community screening toolkits here.
+Sign up to host a screening, purchase the film and download community screening toolkits here.

 Split Estate maps a tragedy in the making, as citizens in the path of a new drilling boom in the Rocky Mountain West struggle against the erosion of their civil liberties, their communities and their health.
-Purchase the film and community screening toolkits here.
+Sign up to host a screening, purchase the film and community screening toolkits here.

 Sun Come Up

 Sun Come Up follows the relocation of some of the the Carteret Islanders a peaceful community living on a remote island chain in the South Pacific Ocean, and now, some of the world’s first environmental refugees.
-Purchase the film here.
+Sign up to host a screening and purchase the film here.

-Cooked, a feature length documentary film and engagement project due out in 2013, is a story about the politics of disaster.
+Cooked, a feature length documentary film and engagement project, is a story about the politics of disaster.
 The film will boldly ask questions every U.S. city must address, be it faced with extreme weather or extreme poverty.
 Will their most vulnerable citizens die of the heat?
 Or will they die of long-term social and economic disinvestment?
 Can the disaster masters, "crisis czars" and emergency preparedness teams conceive of community resilience as a preemptive necessity -- before the next disaster?
 Stay connected with the film by liking it on Facebook.

 Green Shall Overcome

-Solarize This is a feature length documentary in production due out in 2013.
+Chasing the Sun (formerly Solarize This) is a feature length documentary in production due out in 2014.
 In a toxic city where oil spills, ecological red-alerts, and poverty are commonplace, the film asks the hard questions of how a green economy may actually be built, through the stories of three working-class trainees at a solar power vocational program in Richmond, California.
 The film team is currently seeking to raise funds to complete a full-length rough cut of the film.
 You can contribute with a tax-deductible donation through SpeakOut.